bostrom/ruuvi-on-aws/README.md

 The AWS setup is managed with Terraform.
 The scripts take care of everything including provisioning the Grafana datasources and dashboards.

 The setup includes:
-- Elastic Load Balancer accepting requests from the Internet
+- Elastic Load Balancer accepting requests from the Internet over HTTPS
-- Security Groups for controlling open ports
 - An EC2 instance running InfluxDb and Grafana
+- Security Groups for controlling open ports to ELB and EC2 instance
 - An EBS volume for persisting InfluxDb data
 - An SSL certificate for your domain, so you can access Grafana over HTTPS on your own subdomain (DNS not included)